By Brad M

 Before you ask, yes there are some cons to all of these pro’s.
 The biggest one being that if they are out of line of sight and you can’t fly FPV then you can lose the drone (Think recent White House event).
 Another is that if you set it to return to coordinates and anything gets in the way, it may not make it back.
 If you crash it into a tree, or onto a roof in an orientation that you cannot take off again from then you have to find another way to retrieve it.
 Then of course there is the potential cost of a catastrophic crash where you cannot repair the drone, or if someone thinks your drone is an NSA spy-bot and shoots it down.
 Lastly if you are using a radio frequency to communicate with your drone, it is not directional and you could be located by triangulation of the radio frequency, but that would require someone who knows how to, and is dedicated to finding you.

 So, what is the initial investment for something like these?
 The initial cost can be whatever you want it to be honestly.
 Our first ‘trainer’ was $20.00 on black Friday shopping and about $30.00 to $40.00 normally.
-The current one is just over $60.00 on Amazon.
-The one we are looking at will be about $850.00.
 There are high end purpose built drones available for upwards of $10,000.00, but that is really for a professional photographer in my opinion or someone spending our tax dollars.
 That being said, I see that Ranchers are using them to look over their herds, farmers are using them to look over their crops, and as you have heard places like Amazon would like to use them to make deliveries.
 The options really are limitless since you can program waypoints or a predetermined route into the radio and have it almost be an automated flight path.

 Imagine being in a post event situation where you need an Observation Post / Lookout Post (OP/LP).
 You could further enhance this valuable asset by the use of a drone.
 The one caveat I would offer is that if you are concerned about predators of the two legged variety, then you may want to set your departure / return to site to not be right next to the drone pilot.
 I would also recommend the use of a spotter to keep the pilot safe while his attention is elsewhere.